Jim Duncan (defensive end): Early life and college career

+Professional career

 Duncan was a linebacker and defensive end for the New York Giants of the National Football League (NFL) from 1950 to 1955.
-He was drafted by the Chicago Bears in both the 1948 and 1949 NFL drafts while also being drafted by the Cleveland Browns in the ninth round of the 1950 NFL Draft.
+He was drafted by the Chicago Bears in both the 1948 and 1949 NFL drafts while also being drafted by the Cleveland Browns in the ninth round of the 1950 NFL draft.
 He was named Giants co-captain, along with Kyle Rote in 1954.

-He missed the entire season due to an injury and was cut by the team the following season.
+Coaching career

 Duncan was the 13th head football coach at Appalachian State Teachers College—now known as Appalachian State University—located in the town of Boone, North Carolina, serving from 1960 to 1964.
 He had a 31–15–2 as the Mountaineers head coach.
 On December 4, 1964, Duncan resigned as head football coach at Appalachian State.

 In 1965, Duncan joined the Saskatchewan Roughriders of the Canadian Football League (CFL) as an assistant under head coach Eagle Keys.
 He was with the team when they defeated the Ottawa Rough Riders in the 54th Grey Cup and when the team lost to the Hamilton Tiger-Cats in the 55th Grey Cup.

 Duncan became head coach of the Calgary Stampeders in 1969, replacing Jerry Williams who left the team to join the Philadelphia Eagles.
 Duncan's stint with the Stamps resulted in two Grey Cup appearances; one win (59th) and one loss (58th).
 Duncan was fired in 1973 after back to back 6–10 seasons.
 His overall record with Calgary was 39–40–1.

-After his dismissal, Duncan was hired by a group from London, Ontario, who hoped to bring professional football to their city, and was later hired as executive assistant of the Portland Storm of the World Football League (WFL).
+Duncan was later hired by a group from London, Ontario, who hoped to bring professional football to their city, and later served as executive assistant of the Portland Storm of the World Football League (WFL).

+Personal life

+He was inducted into the Wake Forest Sports Hall of Fame in 1985 and the North Carolina Sports Hall of Fame in 1993.

 Duncan died from complications of Alzheimer's disease in 2011 at the age of 86.